 Minimize returned items

 In 2022, the retail return volume reached over $613 billion.
 Lack of product information and poor descriptions account for the majority of these returns.
 With AR apps, buyers can see how the product looks, change its colors, and try different sizes.

 For example, furniture and home decor apps use augmented reality to showcase how different products can change the look of their homes.
 Alternatively, beauty apps use the technology to help users find the right makeup products.

 Know your customers better

-AR can gather extensive biometric data to identify individuals and infer extra information.
+Immersive technologies can gather extensive biometric data to identify individuals and infer extra information.
 For example, it visualizes how consumers react in specific scenarios via an AR store environment in shopper experience research.

-Thanks to advanced dashboards and 3D benchmarking tools, you can track, measure, and optimize your campaigns in real-time to improve customer interaction, reach, and ROI.
+Thanks to advanced dashboards and 3D benchmarking tools, you can track, measure, and optimize your campaigns in real time to improve customer interaction, reach, and ROI.
 By reviewing online metrics like traffic source, click-through rate, bounce rate, dwell time, and unique visitors, businesses can more easily win over customers.

 Optimize retail expenses

 With augmented reality, retailers don't need to spend millions on physical locations and warehouse capacities.
 Instead, they can combine virtual and traditional retail.